SimonBlanke/Hyperactive/docs/reference.md

 ---

 > **Function:** delete_model(model)
+>
+Deletes the long term memory of the given model.
+It does not delete the model connections.

 <br>

 ---

 > **Function:** delete_model_dataset(model, X, y)
+>
+Deletes the long term memory of the given model/dataset combination.
+It does not delete the model connections.

 <br>

 ---

 > **Function:** connect_model_IDs(model1, model2)
+>
+Connects two models to share the long term memory.
+The purpose of this function is to connect objective-functions that perform exactly the same but look different to the long term memory module.

+**Example:** model2 has a doc string in it that model1 does not have.
+The long term memory recognizes them as different.
+If you already collected a lot of data for model1 but want to continue using model2 you can connect both to share the data.

+!> **Caution:** Only connect two models that deliver the exact same results.

 <br>

 ---

 > **Function:** split_model_IDs(model1, model2)
+>
+Splits the model connection between two models.